 The sawmill and twenty acres of riverside meadows was bought from the Fortescue Estate by Exmoor National Park Authority in 1996 thanks to generous funding from the Heritage Lottery Fund.

-A few years earlier, in 1991, Exmoor National Park Authority bought xxxx acres of moorland in the centre of Exmoor National Park from the Fortescue Estate.
+A few years earlier, in 1991, Exmoor National Park Authority bought a large area of moorland in the centre of Exmoor National Park from the Fortescue Estate.
 The purchase was made possible by funding from the National Heritage Memorial Fund.
-At the same time the Authority also secured a five year option to buy the buildings at Simonsbath Sawmill and xx acres of riverside meadow.
+At the same time the Authority also secured a five year option to buy the buildings at Simonsbath Sawmill and about 20 acres of riverside meadow.
 (The Option Agreement, dated 9 September 1991, was between the honourable Martin Denzel Fortescue and Lionel Geoffrey Stopford Sackville and Somerset County Council - which was, at that time, the National Park Authority).

 Bewteen 1991 and 1996 the National Park Authority carried out detailed studies of the sawmill and the surrounding land.
 This included commissioning a detailed survey report on the mill (Jones, M.H.
 (1994) Simonsbath Sawmill Survey for Exmoor National Park Authority) and an ecological survey of the meadows (Boyce, D. (1994) Ecological Survey of the Bale Water Meadows, Simonsbath.
 Exmoor National Park Authority).